 Notify Manitoba Health

-Leave a detailed travel itinerary and contact details
+Leave your travel itinerary and contact details

 Make a copy of your travel papers